School of Health & Natural Sciences

 The Clinical Laboratory Science Program is accredited by the National Accreditation Agency for Clinical Laboratory Sciences (NAACLS).

-The Clinical Laboratory Science program at Mercy College consists of three years of general education and basic science courses.
+The Clinical Laboratory Science program at Mercy University consists of three years of general education and basic science courses.
 The fourth year of the CLS program consists of a combination of clinical courses on campus and full-day hospital based clinical rotations.

 Clinical Simulation & Learning Labs